Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.72, No.1, pp. 1831-1845, 2022, DOI:10.32604/cmc.2022.021857

 Abstract Mobile Ad Hoc Network (MANET) is a group of node that would interrelate among each other through one multi-hop wireless link, wherein the nodes were able to move in response to sudden modifications.
 The objective of MANET routing protocol is to quantify the route and compute the best path, but there exists a major decrease in energy efficiency, difficulty in hop selection, cost estimation, and efficient load-balancing.
 In this paper, a novel least common multipath-based routing has been proposed.
 Multipath routing is used to find a multipath route from source and destination.
-Load balancing is of primary importance in the… More >
+Load balancing is of… More >

 • Open Access